twirapp/toxicity-detector/README.md

 # Environment variables
 - `MODEL_PATH` - path to the directory where the model files are stored. (which you should have downloaded) Default: `./model`
 - `TOXICITY_THRESHOLD` - the level below which the text will be considered toxic.
 Default: `0` - the argmax function is used.
 This is a float value, example: `-0.2`, `-0.05`, `1`.
+- `WEB_CONCURRENCY` - Number of worker processes.
+Defaults to the value of this environment variable if set, otherwise 1.
+Note: Not compatible with `--reload` option.

 # Explanation of the log output
 `01-24 19:01:34 | 0.568 sec |  9.583, -9.616 | False | 'text'`